junesirius/junesirius.github.io/_posts/Supernatural/2025-06-30-SPN-Unchanging-channels.md

 "We might need a little bit rewind.
 And you probably want to sit down somewhere."
 Dean tells him.

 Sam doesn't quite want to go back into the bunker, so they end up both sitting in the backseat of the Impala.
-Dean pats the car roof once before going in, hoping that's enough hint for Cas for the short notice.
+Dean pats the car roof gently once before going in, hoping that's enough hint for Cas for the short notice.
+Not a good time to startle Sam with too much surprise.

+Cas doesn't speak, as if he really is just playing a good part as a car.
+Dean takes it he understands him now.

 Sam's still staring at Dean when they get into the car, like he's going to pop out of air any moment.
 Dean's heart clutches tight, wanting to kick something every minute he has to see eyes like that.